vttran4/Columbia/readme.md

-# Things that I have learned at Columbia University during my M.S in Data Science program
+# Things that I have learned during my M.S in Data Science program